-About The Donald J. White Teaching Excellence Awards
+The Donald J. White Teaching Excellence Awards

-The Donald J. White Teaching Excellence Awards program was established to underscore and reinforce the pursuit of teaching excellence in graduate Teaching Fellows and Teaching Assistants at Boston College.
+The Donald J. White Teaching Excellence Awards program was established to underscore and reinforce the pursuit of teaching excellence among graduate Teaching Fellows and Teaching Assistants at Boston College.
 They are named in honor of former Dean of the Morrissey Graduate School of Arts and Sciences, Donald J. White, who served from 1971 to 1994, and displayed a deep commitment both to graduate students and to teaching excellence across the School.

-About The Apprenticeship in College Teaching Program
+The Apprenticeship In College Teaching Program

 The ACT program prepares students for professional careers in the Academy by combining a series of teaching seminars with independent work conducting class observations and developing teaching materials.
 ACT seminars bring graduate students together across disciplines to engage important pedagogical questions, and classroom observations allow for discipline-specific discussion with faculty mentors in the student’s department.
 For further information about the program please visit the ACT web page.